Bobby Pacquiao

+Alberto "Bobby" Dapidran Pacquiao ([pɐkˈjaʊ]; born April 23, 1980) is a Filipino politician and former professional boxer who competed from 1997 to 2008.
+In the super featherweight division, he held the Philippine Games and Amusements Board (GAB) title from 2002 to 2004 and the WBC Continental Americas title from 2005 until his 2006 disqualification loss to Héctor Velázquez for repeated low blows.
+Moving up to the lightweight division, he won the WBO Asia-Pacific title in 2008.

+After retiring from boxing, he joined politics.
+He served as a councilor in his hometown, General Santos, from 2016 to 2019.
+He was then elected to the House of Representatives, serving as the party-list representative for OFW Family Club from 2019 until their loss in the 2022 election.
+Since 2023 he has been serving as the barangay captain of Labangal, General Santos and ex officio member of the city council by virtue of being the city's president of the Liga ng mga Barangay (LNB).
+He is running for a seat in the House of Representatives as the second nominee of the 1-Pacman Party List in the 2025 election.

+He is a younger brother of politician and former world boxing champion Manny Pacquiao.

 Boxing career

 Pacquiao turned professional in 1997.
 He won the Philippines Games and Amusements Board super featherweight title and defended it four times between 2002 and 2004.
 On June 17, 2005, in Cabazon, California, he defeated Carlos Navarro for the WBC Continental Americas super-featherweight title by a seventh-round technical knockout (TKO).

 On June 10, 2006, he defended his title against former WBC featherweight champion Kevin Kelley.

 Before a match held on November 16, 2006, to defend his title against Héctor Velázquez, Pacquiao was stripped of his title for being three pounds over the weight limit.
 Although the title had already been declared vacant, the fight proceeded as scheduled.
 During the fight, referee Kenny Bayless warned Pacquiao repeatedly for low blows before disqualifying him in the eleventh round.

 He made his lightweight debut on June 9, 2007, where he fought soon-to-be WBC super-featherweight champion Humberto Soto in a ten-round bout.
 After sustaining a cut that impaired his vision, Pacquiao was knocked out in round seven.

 Following three bouts in the lightweight division, he knocked out Decho Bankluaygym in eight rounds on August 2, 2008, for the WBO Asia-Pacific lightweight title.

 On November 19, 2008, he lost by unanimous decision to North American Boxing Association champion Robert Frankel in San Jose, California.
 This was his last bout.